HITECHCRIME/HC_SG09_Ignorant/README.md

 basically the fault is mine, I ain't doing what I'm told yeah

 [HOOK]
-I ain't shouting for the dough -
-Wanna throw and catch my flow
-All this hiss it ain't in my show
-People push me when I'm low
-Don't you get it, no forgetting (8)
-I am honest, cruising reckless (8)
-Hive of hornets, truth is worthless (8)
+i ain't shouting for the dough - wanna throw and catch my flow all this hiss it ain't in my show people push me when I'm low don't you get it, no forgetting (8) i am honest, cruising reckless (8) hive of hornets, truth is worthless (8)
 (as a menace) truth is worthless

 [CHORUS]